-The following Insurance & Reinsurance guidance note Produced in partnership with John Curran and Alexander Rosenfield of Fenchurch Law provides comprehensive and up to date legal information covering:
+The following Insurance & Reinsurance practice note Produced in partnership with Alexander Rosenfield of Fenchurch Law and John Curran of Fenchurch Law provides comprehensive and up to date legal information covering:

 This Practice Note provides an overview of some of the most common types of insurance that are available, who might need them, and how they work.

 Generally speaking, insurance is divided into two categories: (a) insurance for consumers and (b) insurance for businesses.